thixotropist/ghidra_import_tests/content/en/docs/overview/_index.md

    a number of processor and toolchain binary exemplars to be imported plus analysis scripts to verify those import results remain valid.
 Example: verify that ELF relocation codes are properly handled when importing a RISCV-64 kernel module.
 These integration tests should always pass after changes to Ghidra's source code.
-2. Collect feature-specific binary exemplars that might highlight gaps in Ghidra's import processes.
+2. Collect feature-specific binary exemplars that might highlight emergent gaps in Ghidra's import processes.
 Ghidra will usually fail to properly import these exemplars, allowing the Ghidra development team to triage the gap and evaluate options for closing it.
 Example: pass the RISCV instruction set extension testsuite from `binutils/gas` into Ghidra to test whether Ghidra can recognize all of the new instructions `gas` can generate.